We meet Monday nights at Octopus Garden Yoga Centre at 7:30pm – sharp. Cost is $10-20 Sliding Scale – pay according to your means.

 Many people, especially busy urban dwellers, feel overwhelmed and undernourished.
 They struggle alone with their challenges, and are only rarely able to discuss – let alone practice – deep matters of belonging and connection and embodiment.
 The vision of The Consciousness Explorers Club (CEC) is to provide a fun and accessible venue where people can discuss these things as they emerge from perspective-altering spiritual and psychological and social practices.
 Our members go on mind-body adventures – together and independently – and then share their insights and discoveries and inspiration with the community.

 So: we meet Monday nights at Octopus Garden Holistic Health Centre at 7:30pm – sharp.
-Cost is $15 ($10 for Octopus Garden members) to cover space, teaching and programming.
+Cost is $10-20 sliding scale to cover space, teaching and programming.
 The evening rolls out in two parts:

 - Part one is 45-minutes of sitting meditation practice (from 7:30 – 8:30pm)